-To run an Apple Silicon Mac with reduced security, reboot your Mac.
-After the chime, press and hold the power button until you see ‘loading startup options’ under Apple logo.
+To run an Apple Silicon Mac with reduced security, turn off your Mac.
+Press and hold the power button until you see ‘loading startup options’ under Apple logo.
 Select Options and click Continue.
 Choose an administrator account and enter its password.

 Now go to Utilities > Startup Security Utility and choose Reduced Security.
 Turn on both checkboxes underneath and click OK.

 Reboot and visit System Preferences > Security and Privacy > General.
 Click the lock icon at the bottom, enter your password and click Allow in front of the message that says System Extension by Benjamin Fleischer was blocked.

 Reboot once again and now FUSE for macOS should work as intended – helping VeraCrypt (and other apps like pCloud, Cryptomator etc.) work normally.